uncrownedthrone/reward-tracker/README.md

 This project will use the following technologies:

-- HTML5
-- CSS
-- JavaScript
-- React
+- React.js
 - React Router
 - C#
 - PostgreSQL
-- .NET Core
+- ASP.NET Core
+- HTML5
+- CSS